babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.PSD.md

 A standalone .NET API to read, write, process & convert Adobe Photoshop PSD & PSB formats without needing to install Adobe Photoshop®.

-Aspose.PSD for .NET API allows to create and edit the Photoshop files as well as provides the ability to update layer properties, add watermarks, perform graphics operations or convert one file format to another.
+Aspose.PSD for .NET API allows to create and edit the Photoshop files as well as provides the ability to update layer properties, add watermarks, perform graphics operations and convert one file format to another.

 ## Photoshop File Processing Features
 - Create Photoshop PSD & PSB files via API.